-- 48. The Stations of the Cross displayed on the CHI Property are set into a sleeve in the ground so they can be easily moved for maintenance and repairs or for other reasons.
-They are not permanently affixed. - 49.
-The Stations of the Cross are a fourteen-step Catholic devotion that commemorates the Passion of Jesus Christ.
-The fourteen devotions, or stations, focus on specific events of His last day, beginning with His condemnation. - 50.
-The Stations of the Cross are commonly used as a mini pilgrimage as the individual moves from station to station.
+48. The Stations of the Cross that were displayed on the CHI Property were set into a sleeve in the ground so they could be easily moved for maintenance and repairs or for other reasons.
+They were not permanently affixed.

+49. The Stations of the Cross are a fourteen-step Catholic devotion that commemorates the Passion of Jesus Christ.
+The fourteen devotions, or stations, focus on specific events of His last day, beginning with His condemnation.

+50. The Stations of the Cross are commonly used as a mini pilgrimage as the individual moves from station to station.
 At each station, the individual recalls and meditates on a specific event from Christ's last day.
-Specific prayers are recited, then the individual moves to the next station until all fourteen are complete. - 51.
-Photographs of the display of the image of Santa Maria delle Grazie and the small altar, which are currently located on the CHI Property, appear below:
+Specific prayers are recited, then the individual moves to the next station until all fourteen are complete.

+51. Photographs of the display of the image of Santa Maria delle Grazie and the small altar, which were [and will be] located on the CHI Property, appear below:

-- 52. Neither the Stations of the Cross nor the image of Santa Maria delle Grazie are viewable from a public street or sidewalk.
-The CHI Property is rural and wooded, and it will be maintained as a rural and wooded property by Plaintiffs. - 53.
-In fact, the property is so wooded that the trees and their overhanging branches surrounding the image of Santa Maria delle Grazie create a "grotto" effect.
+52. Neither the Stations of the Cross nor the image of Santa Maria delle Grazie were [or will be] viewable from a public street or sidewalk.
+The CHI Property is rural and wooded, and it will be maintained as a rural and wooded property by Plaintiffs.

+53. In fact, the property is so wooded that the trees and their overhanging branches that surrounded the image of Santa Maria delle Grazie created a "grotto" effect.
 Of course, there is no natural or manmade cave on the CHI Property.
 An actual "grotto" is a small cave or an artificial recess or structure made to resemble a natural cave, and they ("grottoes") are often used as part of a Catholic shrine.
 In fact, the word "grotto" has become used almost exclusively to refer to Catholic shrines built into a rock formation.
-Consequently, the natural area created by the trees surrounding the image is often referred to as a "grotto" by Plaintiffs. - 54.
-The CHI Property is posted with "no trespassing" signs.
+Consequently, the natural area created by the trees that surrounded the image was/is often referred to as a "grotto" by Plaintiffs.

+54. The CHI Property is posted with "no trespassing" signs.
 The property is intended for prayer.
-Any activity or intention that interferes with prayer is strictly forbidden and those in violation will be considered trespassers. - 55.
-The Stations of the Cross and the image of Santa Maria delle Grazie have been displayed on the property since September 2020.
-Plaintiffs were responsible for their display.
+Any activity or intention that interferes with prayer is strictly forbidden and those in violation will be considered trespassers.

+55. The Stations of the Cross and the image of Santa Maria delle Grazie, which Plaintiffs were responsible for displaying, had been displayed on the property from September 2020 until they were ordered to be removed in September 2021 as set forth below.